Chris Ransom follow @DraftUtopia Last Updated: October 3, 2017.

 - Tkachuk had 2 goals and an 1 assist in his debut in an exhibition game for Boston University.
 This school produced a top 5 pick in Jack Eichel back in 2015 and they look like they have another top 5 pick in Brady Tkachuck.

 New Jersey Devils: Filip Zadina, LW, Halifax Mooseheads (QMJHL)

 - Filip Zadina only had 1 goal, 1 assist, 2 points, and a -9 +/- ratio in 25 games in the Extraliga league.
-It's uncertain if he keeps playing for HC CSOB Pojistovna Pardubice in teh Extraliga league or if he goes to the Halifax Mooseheads in the Quebec Major Junior Hockey League since Halifax took Zadina tenth overall in the 2017 CHL Import Draft.
+Zadina will play for Halifax in the Quebec Major Junior Hockey League after being drafted tenth overall by the Halifax Mooseheads in the 2017 CHL Import Draft.

 - NHL scouts believe that after Rasmus Dahlin, Zadina has the best work ethic of any international player.
 Nothing about the 6-0 190 lb Zadina impressed me on tape.
 Zadina has a chance to correct that though if he has a strong season in Halifax.
 Maybe he can take the QMJHL by storm like Nico Hischier did a year ago.